 It would be advantageous if the hotel offered an “express breakfast” (aka buffet) that would be included for Hilton elites and useful for on the go professionals.

-In the future, I’d probably get a quick breast at Maison Kayser across the street (superb French bakery), and save my credit exclusively for drinks and snacks at the bar.
+In the future, I’d probably get a quick breakfast at Maison Kayser across the street (superb French bakery), and save my credit exclusively for drinks and snacks at the bar.

 Good but Not Great

 As a tourist seeking an urban oasis, I was disappointed that the hotel room did not have a tub to soak in after walking 10+ miles around the mall.
 Also there is neither a pool nor hot tub or sauna.
 If I had traveled on business, I would’ve been disappointed by the lack of a quick breakfast option.